NCERT Solutions for Class 6 Science Chapter 8 - A Journey through States of Water

 1) Understant the key concepts:

 Before solving the questions, it is very important to understand key topics like States of Matter and Properties of Matter.
-These concepts form the foundation of Chapter 8 to support learning, students can refer to the NCERT Class 6 Science Chapter PDF, which explains these topics clearly.
+These concepts form the foundation of Chapter 8 helping students to develop strong foundation in science.

 2) Must pay special attention to processes like: